zaphosting/docs/docs/vserver-dashboard.md

 ---
 id: vserver-dashboard
 title: "VPS: Dashboard Overview"
-description: Information about the dashboard of a VPS product from ZAP-Hosting
+description: "Information about the dashboard of a VPS product from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - vserver